Best Health Insurance Plans in Ontario in 2026

 Our Recommendation

-If you’re studying in Ontario and are covered by OHIP, you might not need an individual health plan other than for emergencies.
+If you’re studying in Ontario and are covered by OHIP, you might not need an individual health plan other than for emergencies and preventative care.
 The areas where you’ll likely make routine use of an individual health plan are dental, vision, prescription drugs, and travel coverage.
 If you see a need for any of those, we can help you find a low-cost plan that meets your needs.

 Frequently Asked Questions